-(n) Inventory
+(n) Repossessed collateral

-Inventory comprises repossessed assets acquired through enforcement of security over nonperforming loans and advances to customers which do not earn rental, and are not used by the Bank and are intended for disposal in a reasonably short period of time, without significant restructuring.
+Repossessed collateral comprises assets acquired through enforcement of security over nonperforming loans and advances to customers which do not earn rental and are not used by the Bank and are intended for disposal in a reasonably short period of time, without significant restructuring.
 Repossessed assets are measured at the lower of cost and net realizable value and any write-down is recognized in the profit or loss.